oscdev-io/birdplan/docs/protocol-bgp.md

 This will result hopefully in traffic being drained from this router.

-This is also a peer-specific option (below), which will activate global_shutdown on a single peer.
+There is also a peer-specific option (below), which will activate global_shutdown on a single peer.

 An example is however below...